sfu-natlang/stag-txt2tex/README.md

 Simple macros for converting bracketed trees into LaTeX STAG tree-pairs.

 Usage:
-python txt2tex.py (-p) -f filename
+python txt2tex.py (-p) (-c) -f filename

 If -p is specified, the program will output a preamble containing macro definitions and \usepackage{} commands.

+If -c is specified, links will be drawn in circles (default behavior draws boxed link numbers).

 The input file should contain tree-pairs in a bracketed representation.
 Numbers in parentheses (1) will expand to circled link numbers.
 The following is a valid input file, which will expand into two tree-pairs: